flyingmachine/nanoc-blog/content/programming/boot-clj.md

 it's plural, and `fire` will announce that it's on fire.
 This is great, modular software engineering because it allows you to add other tasks like `gnomes`, to announce that a thing is being overrun with gnomes, which is just as objectively useful.
+(Exercise for the reader: create the `gnome` task.)

 ```clojure
 (deftask what